Vattanac Capital: Facilities

+The tower is made up of 4 sections, the Vattanac Lifestyle Cube, the Vattanac Capital Mall, the Vattanac Capital Office Tower, and Rosewood Hotel Phnom Penh.

 The tower houses the headquarters of The Vattanac Bank, a luxury hotel, serviced apartments, retail space, office space, a rooftop outdoor bar and a car park.

 The lower floors are mostly used for luxury brand retail and an open expo space used for events and exhibitions.
-Notable retail available include an Eric Kaiser bakery, TWG Tea, a % Arabia cafe, Hugo Boss, Jimmy Choo, L'Occitane en Provence, POLO Ralph Lauren, Tiffany & Co and multiple other Luxury and higher end brands.
+Notable retail available include an Eric Kaiser bakery, TWG Tea, a % Arabica cafe, Hugo Boss, Jimmy Choo, L'Occitane en Provence, POLO Ralph Lauren, Tiffany & Co and multiple other Luxury and higher end brands.

 Office spaces reside between the hotel and shopping mall with one secluded entrance near the back of the building and an elevator in the mall leading upstairs.
 Both require and use an access card system for security and safety purposes.

 Floors 25 through 39 house the Rosewood Phnom Penh Hotel, opened in 2018.
 The hotel is accessed in another secluded entrance and provides 148 rooms and 27 serviced apartments, as well as conference facilities, a fitness centre, a lobby lounge, a "sky bar", and a 20-metre swimming pool on the 33rd storey.
 The sky bar sits on a terrace which is cantilevered from the curving roofline of the tower.